eeditiones/e-editiones-website/posts/tei-publisher-11.md

 ## Upgrading

 Upgrades from TEI Publisher 10 should be smooth: just install the new jinks version via the dashboard.
+Update related packages first, i.e. `tei-publisher-lib`, `roaster`, `jinks-templates`, `exist-jwt` or installing jinks may fail.

-Before upgrading your app, make sure you stored a copy locally (download the .xar if your app is not in git).
+Before upgrading your own apps, make sure you stored a copy locally ([download the .xar](https://teipublisher.org/exist/apps/tei-publisher/doc/quickstart.xml?id=jinks-download-sync#jinks-download-sync) if your app is not in git).
 Then select and update your app by clicking `Apply` and check if any conflicts are reported that you may need to address.

 **Note**: the presentation of demo apps like Serafin may look weird, which is caused by the base ODDs having changed.
 Running the `Fix ODDs` action once should fix this.